 The Early Success of Kathy Troccoli

-Kathy Troccoli had a rather successful start to her career in the then-burgeoning field of contemporary Christian music (CCM), per this writeup from CCM Classic.
+Kathy Troccoli had a rather successful start to her career in the then-burgeoning field of contemporary Christian music (CCM), per this now-archived writeup from CCM Classic.
 She recorded demos with the help of Ed Nalle after she had opened for his group GLAD.
 These demos got the attention of a couple of people, Michael Blanton and Amy Grant’s brother-in-law Dan Harrell.
 And they were impressed enough to form a new record label, Reunion Records for the express purpose of marketing Ms. Troccoli’s music.

 I’m gonna repeat that for emphasis: Kathy Troccoli’s music was good enough that someone formed a new record label for her.**